 2c.
 We will establish a link between the epigenomic profile of the trans-PD group and their physiological functioning.
-We will analyze epigenomic profiling among this group with different phenotypes with the goal not only of generating large amounts of data but also accurately interpreting and quantifying the nature of the epigenetic changes observed across the measured loci concerning physiological changes, disease occurrence, anthropomorphic measurements, and laboratory test results.

 2d.
-We will prioritize (Table 1) epiloci based on statistical analysis, sequence annotation, region size, and other important features to target differentially methylated candidate loci between the groups at baseline and longitudinal.
-We will then obtain a list of new candidate epiloci based on the new subject and the new platform (EPIC 920k).
-We will compare the two lists and use the overlapped epiloci to identify physiological changes, disease occurrence, anthropomorphic measurements, and laboratory test results.
+We will prioritize epiloci based on Table 1.
+We will then obtain a list of new candidate epiloci based on these new subjects and the new EPIC 920k platform.
+We will compare the two lists and use the overlapping epiloci to identify loci associated with physiological changes, disease occurrence, anthropomorphic measurements, and laboratory test results.